derekburgess/jaws/docs/services/profiling.md

 explicit `legacy-unscoped` compatibility identity.
 Direct legacy callers may omit the new arguments only at this outer adapter; the pure service has no implicit entity or scope.

-The next profile-service slice versions numeric feature definitions, transformations, missing-value policy, and units.
+The next profile-service slice versions the endpoint text-description template separately from embedding-provider and model identity.